g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 {% include posts/2020-03-13-why-is-coronavirus-all-about-mathematics/7.html %}
 <sub>Source: https://systems.jhu.edu/research/public-health/ncov/ as of March 12th.</sub>

 Probably many in the past observed this behavior on how populations expand, diseases spread, biology decays or even how science progresses, but it was formally brought to life in the work on logarithms.

-Later, while studying compound interest - more money you have, more money you make - [Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) discovered a constant ironically known as [Euler's number](https://en.wikipedia.org/wiki/E_(mathematical_constant)).
+Later, while studying compound interest - more money you have, more money you make - [Jabob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) discovered a constant ironically known as [Euler's number](https://en.wikipedia.org/wiki/E_(mathematical_constant)).

-We will have the opportunity to talk about the multiple "origins" of that constant in the future.
+We shall have the opportunity to talk about that constant's multiple "origins" in the future.

 #### Exponentiate!

 Coming back to the virus.
-In our case, having an exponential growth suggests that the larger the infectious population, quicker we will have new cases and the infectious population will grow.
-We pratically experience that whenever people get sick around us (or when all of our friends start getting pregnant at the same...no! it is not exponential...or is it?)
+In our case, having an exponential growth suggests that the larger the infectious population, quicker we will have new cases and that infectious population will grow.
+We pratically experience that whenever people get sick around us (or whenever all of our friends start getting pregnant at the same...no! it is not exponential...or is it?)

 Scientists denote ideas using mathematical script for convenience (sometimes laziness).
 Let us do it then,